petryca/pcu-descenders/html-tags.md

 These tags form the foundation for structuring and organizing content on your web page.

-Certainly!
 You can find a comprehensive list of all HTML5 tags and their descriptions on the following resource:

 [MDN Web Docs: HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)